Automating Dependency Updates in Practice: An Exploratory Study on GitHub Dependabot: Introduction

 However, the simple idea of using a bot does not save the world.
-The early work of Mirhosseini and Parnin~\cite{DBLP:conf/kbse/MirhosseiniP17} on Greenkeeper~\cite{Greenkeeper} reveals that: only 32\% of Greenkeeper PRs are merged because developers become suspicious on whether a bot update will break their code due to incompatibilities (i.e., \textit{update suspicion}) and feel annoyed about the large number of bot PRs (i.e., \textit{notification fatigue}).
-Since then, many similar bots have emerged, evolved and gained high popularity, even knocking Greenkeeper out of competition.
-However, to what extent can these bots reduce update suspicion and notification fatigue compared with Greenkeeper studied by Mirhosseini and Parnin~\cite{DBLP:conf/kbse/MirhosseiniP17} in 2017 remains unknown.
+The early work of Mirhosseini and Parnin~\cite{DBLP:conf/kbse/MirhosseiniP17} on Greenkeeper~\cite{Greenkeeper} reveals that: only 32\% of Greenkeeper PRs are merged because developers are suspicious of whether a bot PR will break their code (i.e., \textit{update suspicion}) and feel annoyed about a large number of bot PRs (i.e., \textit{notification fatigue}).
+Since then, similar bots have emerged, evolved, and gained high popularity, among them the most visible one on GitHub is Dependabot~\cite{DBLP:conf/botse-ws/WyrichGHM21} with many improvements (Section~\ref{sec:dependabot}).
+However, it remains unknown to what extent can these bots overcome the two limitations of Greenkeeper identified by Mirhosseini and Parnin~\cite{DBLP:conf/kbse/MirhosseiniP17} in 2017.

-To reveal insights on improving dependency update bots and software engineering bots in general, we present an exploratory study on Dependabot, the most visible bot on GitHub.
-More specifically, we attempt to evaluate its effectiveness in keeping dependencies up-to-date, reducing update suspicion, and reducing notification fatigue, forming the following research questions: